GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/docs/01_introduction.md

 One way to understand the dynamics of GRNs is through simulation; i.e. by simulating the expression over time of genes involved in a GRN.
 Simulating GRNs allows us to:

+!!! quote ""

     -   Test hypotheses about the GRN (by comparing gene expression data collected experimentally to simulations based on our current understanding of the network);
     -   predict the response of an organism to a specific condition (e.g. predict the behaviour of a human cell in the presence of a hormone);
     -   predict the behaviour of the system in response to modifications of the GRN (e.g. what happens when a critical gene is mutated in a cancer cell?);
     -   understand the emerging properties of the system (e.g. a specific pattern of regulation leading to a particular cellular behaviour);
     -   To evaluate the performance of statistical tools used to reconstruct GRNs from gene expression data (this is the main reason why `sismonr` was developed).

 A model of GRN is generally comprised of 2 or 3 components:

+!!! quote ""

     - A list of genes and of regulatory interactions between the genes (often presented as a graph);

     - A set of rules to convert the regulatory interactions into mathematical or statistical equations;

     - A set of numerical parameters that specify the rate of the different reactions in the model (optional, depends on the type of model used).

 ### Classes of GRN models